rweigel/stats/python.md

 print(A.dtype) # int64
 ```

 A key restriction on a ndarray is that all elements are of the same data type.
-This is the reason that a ndarray can have a method <code>max</code> and <code>min</code> and why ndarrays can be multiplied and added.
+This is the reason that a ndarray can have a method `max` and `min` and why ndarrays can be multiplied and added.
 If a list contained strings and numbers, these operations are ill-defined.

 ```Python
 import numpy as np